unreno/viral-identification/README.md

-Previously, IAM Roles, Compute Environments, Queues, etc. were created with bash scripts.
+Previously, I created IAM Roles, Compute Environments, Queues, etc. with bash scripts.
 They were very busy, but they checked things, were rerunnable and dealt with existing resources and errors.
 CloudFormation doesn't seem to do that.
 If a resource already exists, it crashes.